 Home-Tech’s President and CEO, Steve Marino, provided the following statement, “Air conditioning repair and major appliance service has come a long way since the unregulated, unlicensed days of old.
 However, like any business, there remain unscrupulous and unethical individuals that plague our industry.
 I am proud of our company, Home-Tech, and our ability to stand out for our exceptional customer service.
-You can go on our website at any time and read our positive customer testimonials.”
+You can go online at any time and read our positive Google and BBB customer testimonials.”

 7 Tips to Guard Against an Air Conditioning Repair Rip-Off

 After 34 years in the business, Home-Tech has 7 simple steps that homeowners can follow to greatly reduce the risk of an air conditioning repair rip off:

 - Educate Yourself: People are taken advantage of because they are uneducated on the subject matter of air conditioning repair and appliance repair.
 If a repair man informs you of a broken part, and the name of the part doesn’t sound right, it probably isn’t.
 Go online and research the repairs and parts.